Sabarna16/Daily-Exercise/README.md

-It is a html Day1 Exercise
+It is a html Daily Exercise